jaswdr/cv/Jonathan_Schweder_CV.md

 - **Observability Implementation:** Architected and deployed comprehensive monitoring stack using Grafana, Prometheus, and TimescaleDB with custom dashboards and alerts, reducing mean incident response time by 30%

-- **Developer Productivity:** Created Kubernetes deployment templates and CI/CD pipelines for 10+ microservices (Go, TypeScript, Python), reducing production bugs by 50% and deployment time by 60%
+- **Developer Productivity:** Created Kubernetes deployment templates and CI/CD pipelines for 10+ microservices (Go, TypeScript, Python), reducing production bugs by 50%

 - **Customer-Driven Development:** Collaborated directly with CTO to prioritize features based on customer feedback, owned full lifecycle from design through production deployment and maintenance